 - The meter Address (Adr, a 3-digit number). - The Baud Rate (bAUd).
 Select from "9600", "19.2", "38.4", and "57.6" for 9600, 19200, 38400, and 57600 kbps, respectively. - The Communications Protocol (Prot).
-Select "rtU" for Modbus RTU, "ASCI" for Modbus ASCII, and "dnP" for the DNP 3.0 protocol. - The first Port screen is Meter Address (Adr).
+Select "rtU" for Modbus RTU, and "ASCI" for Modbus ASCII. - The first Port screen is Meter Address (Adr).
 The current address appears on the screen.
 Follow the programming steps in section 7.3.5.
 Select a three-digit number for the address.

-Refer to Programming the Configuration Mode Screens above, for details on changing values.
+Refer to Programming the Configuration Mode Screens above for details on changing values.

-• The next Port screen is the baud rate (bAUd).
+• The next POrt screen is the baud rate (bAUd).
 The current baud rate is displayed on the "B" screen.
-Refer to Programming the Configuration Mode Screens above, for details on changing values.
+Refer to Programming the Configuration Mode Screens above for details on changing values.
 The possible baud rate screens are shown below.

-• The final POrt screen is the Communications Protocol (Prot).
+• The final Port screen is the Communications Protocol (Prot).
 The current protocol is displayed on the "B" screen.

-Refer to Programming the Configuration Mode Screens above, for details on changing values.
+Refer to Programming the Configuration Mode Screens above for details on changing values.
 The three protocol selections are shown below.

 - 3. Press ENTER to scroll through the other CFG parameters. - 4.
-Press DOWN or RIGHT to display the Password screen (see Reset Mode above, for details). - 5.
+Press DOWN or RIGHT to display the Password screen (see Reset Mode on page 7-4 for details). - 5.
 Press MENU to return to the main Configuration menu.